-With the third largest frosted network of ice, Los Glaciares National Park is a spot certified by the UNESCO World Heritage Site.
-The caves form long white icicles protruding from floor and ceiling.
+With the third-largest frosted network of ice, Los Glaciares National Park is a spot certified by the UNESCO World Heritage Site.
+The caves form long white icicles protruding from the floor and ceiling.
 If you look for adventure wherever you go, then this is the place.

 2. Eisriesenwelt, Austria

-Translated as the ‘world of ice giants’, Eisriesenwelt, situated in Austrian Alps is considered to be a laudably big cave that is almost 42kms long.
-It is considered to be the largest ice caves in the world.
-The puzzle of ice caverns and chamber is easily accessible, albeit it is open from May to October only.
+Translated as the ‘world of ice giants’, Eisriesenwelt, situated in the Austrian Alps is considered to be a laudably big cave that is almost 42kms long.
+It is considered to be the largest ice cave in the world.
+The puzzle of ice caverns and chambers is easily accessible, albeit it is open from May to October only.

 3. Dobšinská Ice Cave, Slovakia